ishitakanotra/sixthsense/README.md

 Mailing List
 ------------

-This is where most of the discussion goes on.
+This is where most of the discussion goes on:

 <http://groups.google.com/group/ss_dev>